 Accessibility of Building and Programs

 Our sanctuary, parish house, and religious education classrooms are fully accessible to those using wheelchairs or having limited mobility.
-Handicap parking spaces are designated in our parking lot next to the Meeting House and also on Benefit Street.
+Handicap parking spaces are designated in our parking lot next to the Meeting House and also on Benevolent Street.
 Accessible bathrooms are located in the Parish House.